 Show responsibility and capability

-Once you’ve made a potential employer aware of your record, you’ll need to make your case for why you are a good hire today.
+Once you’ve made a potential employer aware of your record, you’ll need to make your case for why you are a good hire.

 Whether you are running for President or asking an employer for a job, it’s important to show that you’re not going to make the same mistake again.
-Your work history since the offence, testimonials and LinkedIn recommendations, evidence of support from friends and family, even work at a community sports club can be used to show you are a responsible and capable candidate.
+From your work history since the offence, testimonials and LinkedIn recommendations, through to evidence of support from friends and family, even work at a community sports club can be used to show you are a responsible and capable candidate.

 Oakden favours George W. Bush’s approach to addressing his youthful mistakes, which included an unspecified amount of drug use: “When I was young and irresponsible, I was young and irresponsible.
 I changed when I married my wife and I changed when I had children.”
 This simple statement, short on detail but long on regret, helped Bush convince 50 million Americans to elect him as President.
 The same approach can help an employer hire you.

-Here are some words you can adapt to help explain your criminal history in a conversation with an employer.
+Explaining your criminal history can be a stressful situation.
+Here are some words you can adapt to help explain your situation in a conversation with an employer.

 [X] years ago, I served a three-month prison sentence.
 I learned important lessons from that experience: